mr-ravin/APTxNeuron/README.md

 ---
 ### APTx Neuron
 <b>Abstract</b>: We propose the APTx Neuron, a novel, unified neural computation unit that integrates non-linear activation and linear transformation into a single trainable expression.
 The APTx Neuron is derived from the [APTx activation function](https://arxiv.org/abs/2209.06119), thereby eliminating the need for separate activation layers and making the architecture both computationally efficient and elegant.
 The proposed neuron follows the functional form $y = \sum_{i=1}^{n} ((\alpha_i + \tanh(\beta_i x_i)) \cdot \gamma_i x_i) + \delta$, where all parameters $\alpha_i$, $\beta_i$, $\gamma_i$, and $\delta$ are trainable.
-We validate our APTx Neuron-based architecture on the MNIST dataset, achieving up to 96.69\% test accuracy in just 20 epochs using approximately 332K trainable parameters.
+We validate our APTx Neuron-based architecture on the MNIST dataset, achieving up to 96.69\% test accuracy within 11 epochs using approximately 332K trainable parameters.
 The results highlight the superior expressiveness and computational efficiency of the APTx Neuron compared to traditional neurons, pointing toward a new paradigm in unified neuron design and the architectures built upon it.

 The APTx Neuron is a novel computational unit that unifies linear transformation and non-linear activation into a single, expressive formulation.
 Inspired by the parametric APTx activation function, this neuron architecture removes the strict separation between computation and activation, allowing both to be learned as a cohesive entity.
 It is designed to enhance representational flexibility while reducing architectural redundancy.